Guide to Skiing in Meribel

-With slopes between 1,300m and 3,230m in altitude along with excellent snowmaking facilities, exceptional skiing is pretty much guaranteed throughout the winter in Méribel.
+With slopes between 1,300m and 3,230m in altitude along with excellent snowmaking facilities, exceptional skiing in Meribel is pretty much guaranteed throughout the winter.
 Linked to Les 3 Vallées ski area, there is an incredible 600 km of skiing at your disposal whilst the local slopes still offer an impressive 150 km.
 The main lift bases are located below Méribel Centre, at the satellite village of Mottaret up the valley and at the micro-satellite of Méribel Village on the road to La Tania.
 From Méribel centre, on the west-facing side of the valley, the slopes spread from Col de la Loze to Saulire.

-Across the valley, the slopes spread beneath five high-points on the ridge which lead to St-Martin-de-Belleville and Les Menuires.
+Across the valley, the slopes spread beneath five high points on the ridge which lead to St-Martin-de-Belleville and Les Menuires.
 At the head of the valley, a chairlift towards Val Thorens takes you to the north-facing slopes of Mont de la Chambre whilst a gondola transports you to the highest point of the valley, Mont du Vallon at 2,952m.

 Access to all these areas including the 3 Vallées is impressively quick and easy.
 It takes just 12 minutes to reach the Saulire peak at 2,700m from the centre of Méribel and only nine minutes from Mottaret to 3 Marches at 2,704m.

 Beginner Skiing in Meribel